RickGelhausen/RiboReport/README.md

 ---

-To run the provided `snakemake` workflow, follow the example for `salmonella_enterica` below below:
+To run the provided `snakemake` workflow, follow the example for `salmonella_enterica` below:

 #### 1. Setup the workflow folder and download the workflow: